-The semantics is defined inductively as the smallest relation closed under rules in Fig.~\ref{fig:free-sos}.
-We call each transition derivable by Fig.~\ref{fig:free-sos} an \textit{admissible} transition.
-The intended meaning of our annotated semantics for admissible transitions is as follows: $\alpha$ is the usual action ``passed back'' in the SOS, $H$ (also called \textit{blocking set}) is the set of actions that block the transition, and $R$ (also called \textit{concurrent context}) is a process that represents the behaviour of all threads in $P$ that execute concurrently with the transition: note that actions in $R$ are potentially in competition with $\alpha$.
-The set $H$ represents the resources that are consumed by the action and of $R$ as the concurrent context that potentially competes for $H$.
-In a parallel composition $P \cpar Q$ of $P$ with another process $Q$, the context $R$ of might interact with the environment $Q$ to generate actions in the blocking set $H$.
+The intuition behind the annotations of admissible transitions is as follows: $\alpha$ is the usual action ``passed back'' in the SOS.
+The \textit{blocking set} $H$ is the set of actions that take precedence over $\alpha$; $R$, called the \textit{concurrent context}, is a process that represents the behaviour of all threads in $P$ that execute concurrently with the transition, i.e., all actions in $R$ are potentially in competition with $\alpha$.
+Think of $H$ as the resources that are required by the action and of $R$ as the concurrent context that potentially competes for $H$.
+In a parallel composition $P \cpar Q$ of $P$ with another process $Q$, the context $R$ might interact with the environment $Q$ to generate actions in the blocking set $H$.
 If this happens, the reduction in $P$ with blocking set $H$ will be considered blocked in our scheduled semantics (see Def.~\ref{def:strong-enabling}).